neha01mittal/HRRN/README.md

 sort -c  [path] :    check if the file is sorted or not, if not show the un-sorted line. sort  -help : Brief information about supported options
 @note
 [path] could be either an absolute file or a relative path.
 If multiple path is given as arguments, they will be append together and sort as one file.
 Stdin must  be denoted as “-” when using with other file names, otherwise stdin is not entertained.
+You cannot use two "-" in the command.
 @success
     returns the corresponding result as differed by functions.
 @exceptions